 And prior to his run for president, Trump spent years attacking President Barack Obama for golfing and taking vacations while in office.

 When does Trump visit his properties?

-With the exception of his 17-day stay at his golf resort in Bedminster, Trump usually frequents his properties on weekends.
-Trump has referred to his Mar-a-Lago club as the "Southern White House" — and that's where he's hosted foreign leaders like President Xi Jinping of China and directed the launch of a strike against a Syrian air base.
-His most recent visit, however, was a Thanksgiving getaway that featured several jaunts to Trump International Golf Club in West Palm Beach.
+With the exception of his 15-day stay at his golf resort in Bedminster, Trump usually frequents his properties on weekends.
+Trump has referred to his Mar-a-Lago club in Palm Beach, Florida, as the "Southern White House" — and that's where he's hosted foreign leaders like President Xi Jinping of China and directed the launch of a strike against a Syrian airbase.
+His most recent visit, however, was over the Christmas holiday, which featured near-daily jaunts to nearby Trump International Golf Club in West Palm Beach.

 How much does Trump's travel cost?